Skip to main content

 Why are Antitrust Lawsuits Important?

-Without antitrust lawsuits, large corporate defendants would be able to cause large amounts of harm to consumers and small business without any risk of monetary penalty.
+Without antitrust lawsuits, large corporate defendants would be able to cause large amounts of harm to consumers and small businesses without any risk of monetary penalties.

 Antitrust violation claims enforce regulatory statutes that keep companies honest and hold them accountable when they deceive the public or fall below acceptable industry standards.